TonyXu214/learncpp/README.md

 - You already have one static analysis tool at your disposal -- your compiler!
 In addition to ensuring your program is syntactically correct, most modern C++ compilers will do some light static analysis to identify some common problems
 - Use a static analysis tool on your programs to help find areas where your code is non-compliant with best practices.

+### Chapter 4

+Introduction to fundamental data types
+- To recap briefly, computers have random access memory (RAM) that is available for programs to use.
+When a variable is defined, a piece of that memory is set aside for that variable.
+- Memory is organized into sequential units called **memory addresses** (or addresses for short).
+- each bit does not get its own unique memory address.
+This is because the number of memory addresses is limited, and the need to access data bit-by-bit is rare.
+Instead, each memory address holds 1 byte of data.
+A byte is a group of bits that are operated on as a unit.
+The modern standard is that a byte is comprised of 8 sequential bits.
+- Because all data on a computer is just a sequence of bits, we use a **data type** (often called a “type” for short) to tell the compiler how to interpret the contents of memory in some meaningful way.
+- When we declare a variable as an integer, we are telling the compiler “the piece of memory that this variable uses is going to be interpreted as an integer value”.
+- When you give an object a value, the compiler and CPU take care of encoding your value into the appropriate sequence of bits for that data type, which are then stored in memory
+- C++ comes with built-in support for many different data types.
+These are called fundamental data types, but are often informally called basic types, primitive types, or built-in types.
+- C++ also supports a number of other more complex types, called compound types.
+- In C++, strings aren’t a fundamental type (they’re a compound type).
+- Many of the types defined in newer versions of C++ (e.g. std::nullptr_t) use a _t suffix.
+This suffix means “type”, and it’s a common nomenclature applied to modern types